Gender Reassignment Surgery Cost, Insurance and Financing Options

 Understand that the above prices are for the surgeries alone.
 They do not include anesthesia or hospital stay.
 How much you pay for these depends on how long the procedures end up taking, any complications you might have, and how many separate times you need to be anesthetized.
 For this, add $10,000 – $30,000 additional dollars to the amounts quoted in the examples above.

-Non-medical procedures (like Botox or laser hair removal) and hormone therapy also play a role in completing the transition from one gender to the other.
+Non-medical procedures — like Botox and laser hair removal — and hormone therapy also play a role in completing the transition from one gender to the other.
 Hormone therapy can cost anywhere from $25 to $200 a month.
-That’s between $300 and $2400 a year.
+That’s between $300 and $2,400 a year.

-What’s more, the counseling involved in preparing for a gender transition (and required by some doctors and insurance companies), can cost between $50 and $200 a session.
+What’s more, the counseling involved in preparing for a gender transition (and required by many doctors and insurance companies), can cost between $50 and $200 a session.
 In short, transitioning is expensive.

-If you decide to take the plunge and undergo gender reassignment surgery, make no mistake.
+If you decide to take the plunge and undergo gender reassignment surgery, it is important to understand that it can be an expensive process.
 Even with insurance and the help of loans or credit cards, you are looking at a significant financial burden.
 Do the research now so you know exactly how you’re going to manage that responsibility when the time comes.

 Gender reassignment surgery is expensive, but don’t lose hope just because you’re not walking around with a wad of hundreds in your wallet.
 Plenty of people who aren’t millionaires have gotten this type of surgery.
 There are numerous options for handling surgery payments.